 The site that provides the single largest amount of clinical experience for the program.

-The number of resident/fellow positions the program has.
+The number of resident/fellow positions the program is approved to have.

 The year of training in the specialty.

 This ratio is calculated by adding the number of full-time paid physicians to one-half the number of part-time paid physicians, and dividing this sum by the number of positions in the program.

 The accredited length of the program, plus any additional training that is required (not optional) by the program.

 The program requires training in another specialty or in a preliminary positions prior to entry.
 Some programs require all residents to have had previous GME, some programs never require previous GME, some programs in special cases will require previous GME for some residents, and some programs may exempt a resident from the requirement.